 Humans are social creatures.
 When we are unable to decide for ourselves, we look to what other people are doing and assume that their actions are correct for the given situation, similar to a “monkey see, monkey do phenomena.”

 Similarly, when it comes to buying online, social proof is the vehicle to remove customer fears, uncertainties and doubts.

 But how do you use social proof more effectively?
 How do you incorporate it into your marketing to push up conversions?

-In this post, I’m going to show you 5 tactics you can use right away to create more effective social proof.
+In this post, I’m going to show you 5 tactics you can use right away to create a more effective social proof.

 1. Focus on easy social proof first

-Before you start, keep in mind that not all formats of social proof is created equal.
+Before you start, keep in mind that not all formats of social proof are created equal.
 If you want to use social proof to your advantage, you must understand how to get it right.

 You want to focus on sourcing easy and more persuasive social proof first before you move on to more difficult ones.

 For example, getting written testimonials from your users is relatively easy and can have a big impact on your conversions.
 On the other hand, in-depth video testimonials require a lot more effort.